Staff COVID Guidelines

 - COVID testing requirements

-Staff COVID Safety Information for Summer 2022
+Staff COVID Safety Information

 We will update our health and safety protocols as conditions in our community change and as we follow the guidance of our regulatory agencies.
 Modifications may include additional masking, physical distancing requirements, testing, and vaccine requirements.
 We align our health and safety requirements with the following agencies: Contra Costa Health Services, State of California, EBMUD, CDC, and ACA (American Camping Association).